nasirhafeez/ubiquiti-twilio/README.md

 The captive portal web server can be setup using the instructions given [here](https://gist.github.com/nasirhafeez/4e1c2c5536d313db96e2b4ce4b3b269e).
 The following actions are required to use the code given in this repo:

 This code will be placed in `/guest/s/<site ID>` directory on the virtual host's document root.
-The following procedure can be adopted for setting up this repo from virtual root:
+The following procedure can be adopted for setting up this repo starting from document root working directory:

 ```
 # cd guest/s